emanlove/robocon2021-banners/github/README.md

 ## RoboCon2021 Banners for Github

 Here are some banners for your Github profile page.
-Github has a somewhat secret, or at least not widely know, profile page customization.
+Github has a somewhat secret, or at least not widely known, profile page customization.
 If your account has a repository as the same name as the account, its README.md will display on the profile page of the account.

 Here is an example: